-From April 6 to 9, the United States attended indirect talks on returning to the 2015 Iran nuclear deal hosted by the European Union in Vienna.
+In April 2021, the United States attended indirect talks on returning to the 2015 Iran nuclear deal hosted by the European Union in Vienna.
 The talks include the other five world powers – Britain, China, France, Germany and Russia – and Iran.
 “Our focus is on looking for a diplomatic path forward with Iran,” White House Press Secretary Jen Psaki said on April 14.
 “That’s where we feel we can have a role and where we feel we can constructively move things forward, even though those are indirect negotiations.”
-After the first week of talks, the parties reconvened on April 15.

-The goal of the Vienna talks was reportedly to draft two agreements -- one with the United States and one with Iran -- to detail steps each would take to restore full compliance with the nuclear pact.
-But U.S. and Iranian diplomats would not participate in the same sessions.
+The goal of the Vienna talks was to draft a roadmap of steps -- one on the United States lifting sanctions and one on Iran rolling back its nuclear program.
+But U.S. and Iranian diplomats did not participate in the same sessions.

 The new diplomacy is designed to reverse the policy of President Donald Trump, who abandoned the accord in May 2018.
 He also reimposed punitive economic sanctions that had been lifted by the deal.
 After the Trump decision, Iran continued to comply with its obligations for more than a year.
 But in July 2019, it began breaching the agreement.
 Iran’s breaches were incremental and calibrated until the assassination of Mohsen Fakhrizadeh, a top nuclear scientist, in November 2020.